collabanator/resizer/README.md

 * alert when things go wrong
 * be configured to securely access cloud blob/bucket storage
 * lots of image types support (gifs, HEIF, HEVC)
+* leverage GPUs when available

+## Why
+A photo taken on a currrent iPhone is typically 12MP / 3024 x 4032 / ~4MB on device / ~18MB as png <- that's really big!
+Typically when sharing with someone that full resolution is overkill, we just want something that looks pretty good on our mobile device or laptop screen.
+Transfering and keeping all those big files around can get expensive in terms of performance as well as cloud storage costs.